 5. We strongly encourage campers and staff to refrain from making other commitments during the duration of camp.

 6. For the safety of all campers, no camper is allowed to have any visitors during the week.
 In addition, no pets are allowed on campus at any time during the camp program.
-In the event of a family emergency, arrangements can be made by contacting our Camp Coordinator Alissa Downing at (207) 478.9821.
+In the event of a family emergency, arrangements can be made by contacting our Camp Coordinator Alissa Gervais at (207) 478.9821.

 7. Camp Survivor provides campers with the opportunity to interact with individuals in a variety of locations and settings.
 Therefore, it is important that campers are aware that some patients, campers, volunteers and professionals may have sensitivities to perfumes, aftershaves, colognes, hairspray and other scented products and prepare accordingly while at camp.

 8. Because we expect our campers to build lasting friendships, interact with each other and fully embrace our program, we ask that campers refrain from bringing any electronic devices to camp with them.
 We do allow (and encourage!) cameras that are not associated with cell phones so participants can capture the many awesome opportunities and experiences they will have during their week.
-Should parents wish to check in on how their camper is doing, please call our Camp Coordinator Alissa Downing on her cell at (207) 478.9821.
+Should parents wish to check in on how their camper is doing, please call our Camp Coordinator Alissa Gervais on her cell at (207) 478.9821.
 She will ensure that campers have the opportunity to call home and check in if requested.

 9. Possession of the following items will result in immediate dismissal from our program: Alcohol or tobacco products, any type of weapon (this includes pocket knives), flame-producing devices (including matches, lighters and firecrackers).

 10. Our Camp Survivor Nurse is responsible for administering all medications to campers including any over-the-counter or prescription medications, vitamins and herbal supplements.
-Any camper with asthma inhalers or epi-pens are expected to have these in their posession at all times in the event they are needed.
+Any camper with asthma inhalers or epi-pens are expected to have these in their possession at all times in the event they are needed.
 All medication and its accompanying Medication Form will be turned over to the Camp Survivor Nurse at registration.